Culture

 • Learn to strategically leverage data and technology tools in a variety of settings.

-• Immediately apply in-class learnings to advance their career.
+• Immediately apply in-class learnings to advance their careers.

-• Join an exceptionally accomplished and diverse group of professionals and thought leaders in medicine, business, and technology.
+• Join an exceptionally accomplished group of professionals and thought leaders from medicine, business, and technology, representing a wide array of expertise and viewpoints.

 The "Why" Behind MCiM